robrich/kubernetes-hands-on-workshop/A-Docker/03-Multi-stage-build/start/README.md

    COPY --from=build /app .
    ```

    This line is different from the other copy lines we've written.
-This doesn't copy from our computer, it copies from the image stage named `build`.
+This doesn't copy from our computer; it copies from the image stage named `build`.
 But `build` doesn't exist yet.

 4. At the top of the file, change the `FROM mcr.microsoft.com/dotnet/sdk:9.0-alpine` to this:

    ```
-   FROM mcr.microsoft.com/dotnet/sdk:9.0-alpine as build
+   FROM mcr.microsoft.com/dotnet/sdk:9.0-alpine AS build
    ```

    We've now named the top section, so the `COPY --from=build ...` knows where to get the content.

-6. If you're feeling adventurous you could name the other section too, but it isn't necessary.
+6. If you're feeling adventurous, you could name the other section too — but it isn't necessary.

 7. Save the Dockerfile.